-On November 26, 2007, the Board of Directors approved the LTIP for the Company.
+On November 26, 2007, the Board of Directors approved the Long-Term Incentive Plan (the "LTIP") for the Company.
 The LTIP provides for grants of (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) stock appreciation rights, (d) restricted stock awards, (e) performance awards, (f) phantom stock, (g) stock bonuses, (h) dividend equivalents, or (i) any combination of such awards.
 The LTIP permits the granting of 2,000,000 shares to directors, officers and employees of the Company.

 On December 20, 2007, the Company granted 540,000 stock options under the LTIP to certain directors, officers and employees.
 These options vest over a four year period and have an exercise price of \$13.00 per share.
-During 2008, the Company granted an additional 9,500 stock options to certain employees.
+During 2008, the Company granted an additional 9,500 stock options to certain employees under the LTIP.
 These options also vest over a four year period and have an exercise price of \$7.98 per share.
-Stock compensation expense of approximately \$27 and \$918 was recognized in 2007 and 2008, respectively, for these option grants based upon a weighted-average grant date fair value of approximately \$6.87 per share, excluding the impact of expected forfeitures.
+Stock compensation expense of approximately \$27, \$918 and \$923 was recognized in 2007, 2008 and 2009, respectively, for these option grants based upon a weighted-average grant date fair value of approximately \$6.87 per share, excluding the impact of expected forfeitures.
+No awards were granted under the LTIP during 2009.

-As of December 31, 2008, there was approximately \$2,752 of total unrecognized compensation cost related to stock options granted under the LTIP.
-This cost is expected to be recognized over a weighted average vesting period of 2.98 years.
+As of December 31, 2009, there was approximately \$1,828 of total unrecognized compensation cost related to stock options granted under the LTIP.
+This cost is expected to be recognized over a weighted average vesting period of 1.98 years.
 Total unrecognized compensation cost will be adjusted for any future changes in estimated and actual forfeitures.

-The Company used the Black-Scholes-Merton option-pricing model to estimate the fair value of each stock option grant as of the date of grant and the fair value of each stock option modification as of the modification date.
+The Company uses the Black-Scholes-Merton option-pricing model to estimate the fair value of each stock option grant as of the date of grant and the fair value of each stock option modification as of the modification date.
 The resulting compensation cost for fixed awards with graded vesting schedules is amortized on a straight-line basis over the vesting period for the entire award.
 The expected term of awards granted under the 2006 Plan has been determined based on giving consideration to the contractual term, the full vesting of these awards in December 2007, provisions that delay exercise during certain periods, current market value compared to exercise price of a share and the time frame within which options must be exercised upon termination of employment.
-The expected term of awards granted under the LTIP has been determined using the simplified method as outlined in the applicable SFAS No. 123R and SAB No. 110 guidance.
+The expected term of awards granted under the LTIP has been determined using the simplified method as outlined in the applicable ASC 718 and SAB No. 110 guidance.
 The expected volatility is determined based on the average of comparable public companies', deemed competitors of the Company, historical stock prices over the most recent period commensurate with the expected term of the award.
 The risk-free interest rate is based on U.S. Treasury zero-coupon issues with a remaining term commensurate with the expected term of the award.